Hospital admission data

 Episodes recorded on the VAED are currently coded to the WHO International Statistical Classification of Diseases and Related Health Problems, Tenth Revision, Australian Modification (ICD-10-AM), the WHO International Statistical Classification of Diseases and Related Health Problems, Tenth Revision, Australian Modification(repeat, needs to be cut).
 ICD-10-AM was originally developed by the National Centre for Classification in Health (NCCH) in Sydney with assistance from clinicians and clinical coders to ensure that the classification is current and appropriate for Australian clinical practice.
 The Australian Modifications of ICD-10 are generally updated every two years.
 The external causes chapters of ICD-10-AM describe the causes of injury, poisoning and adverse events (complications of medical and surgical care).

 Injury records are identified by VISU as those with an ICD-10-AM injury code (S00-T98) or external cause code (U50-U73, U90, V00-Y98) in any one of the 40 diagnosis codes recorded in the VAED.
 However, adverse events and sequelae (late effects) of external causes of morbidity and mortality (Y40-Y89) are usually not included in VISU reports.

 The VAED data items held by VISU include:

 - Age, gender, postcode, suburb and local government area of residence

 - Country of birth

-- Date of admission, date of separation (discharge) and length of hospital stay (in days)
+- Date of admission, date of separation (discharge), length of hospital stay (in days), and Same day separation.

 - Separation type (patient destination on discharge from hospital): separation and transfer to acute hospital /extended care, death, separation to private residence,/accommodation, separation and transfer to aged care residential facility, separation and transfer to mental health residential facility etc.